awsdocs/aws-freertos-docs/doc_source/userguide/gg-demo.md

 **Subscriptions**
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/freertos/latest/userguide/gg-demo.html)

+SOURCE: It is the name given to IOT thing that is created in IOT console while registering the board.
+Ex: TIGG1 can be an example name for the IOT thing.

 1. Start a deployment of your AWS IoT Greengrass group and make sure that the deployment is successful\.
 You should now be able to successfully run the AWS IoT Greengrass discovery demo\.